turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

 ```

 ### List IAM roles with their associated permission boundaries.
-This example demonstrates how to list AWS IAM roles, giving insights into their descriptions and associated permissions boundaries to better manage and understand role permissions.
+Use this query to list AWS IAM roles with their descriptions and associated permissions boundaries to better manage and understand role permissions.

 ```sql
 select